TIBCOSoftware/bpme-samples/loan-application-custom-ui-sample/README.md

 b.
 Browse or drag and drop the zip file to App Development.

 c.
-After uploading the zip file, you can view the spondulix application [here](%3Chttps%3E:%3Cmachine-name%3E:%3Cport%3E/userapps/spondulix)
+After uploading the zip file, you can view the spondulix application at *BPME-Server/userapps/spondulix*

 3. Go to **Work Manager** to view the Loan Application project.
 The Loan Application project has two processes: